The University of Alabama at Birmingham School of Engineering

 - EGR 711 Methodology for Interdisciplinary Research (3 credit hours)

-- EGR 796 Interdisciplinary Engineering Journal Club (1 credit hour; continuous enrollment)
+- EGR 796 Interdisciplinary Engineering Journal Club (1 credit hour; 4 enrollments)

 A Comprehensive Exam is required of all doctoral candidates.
 The exam may include both written and oral components and will include presentation of the student’s dissertation proposal.
 The exam will be administered by the student’s graduate research committee.
 Upon successful completion of the Qualifying Exam and completion of at least 48 hours of course work (in keeping with Graduate School requirements), a student is admitted into doctoral candidacy.